Daniel-Berhane/daniel-berhane/README.md

 ### Hi there 👋, welcome to my page
 I'm enrolled on a software engineering bootcamp course with HyperionDev.
-My current intrests are to expand my knowledge base and colaborate on great ideas.
-Outside of programming I'm an avid gym goer and a bit of a thrill seeker.
+My current interests are to expand my knowledge base and collaborate on great ideas.
+Outside of programming, I'm an avid gym goer and a bit of a thrill seeker.

 - 🔭 I’m currently working on mastering the craft and becoming an elite programmer.
 - 🌱 At the moment I'm learning Python, Java and moving into Django.